-Extended Security Maintenance (ESM) provides extended Linux kernel and open source security updates for the Ubuntu base OS, key infrastructure components, like Ceph, OpenStack and Kubernetes, as well as open source applications, like PostgreSQL and NGINX.
+Expanded Security Maintenance (ESM) provides expanded Linux kernel and open-source security updates for the Ubuntu base OS, key infrastructure components, like Ceph, OpenStack and Kubernetes, as well as open-source applications, like PostgreSQL and NGINX.

 ESM is available for free on up to three machines and for broader enterprise use through an Ubuntu Advantage subscription.
-The subscription includes additional services such FIPS-compliant modules and the Canonical Livepatch Service to apply critical kernel patches without unplanned downtime.
+The subscription includes additional services such as FIPS-compliant modules and the Ubuntu Livepatch Service to apply critical kernel patches without unplanned downtime.

 What is covered by Ubuntu 16.04 ESM?

-For continued Linux kernel security, ESM for Ubuntu 16.04 LTS includes support for the below versions:
+For continued Linux kernel security, ESM for Ubuntu 16.04 LTS includes support for amd64 (AMD/Intel kernels).

-Canonical will provide application extended security maintenance to the binary packages that reside in main.
+Canonical provides application expanded security maintenance to the binary packages that reside in main.
 A few commonly-used packages include:

 How can I get ESM for Ubuntu 16.04 LTS on a Public Cloud?

-ESM for Ubuntu 16.04 LTS will be available April 2021 for free for personal use on up to three machines, or through paid subscriptions on the public cloud with Ubuntu Pro premium images.
+ESM for Ubuntu 16.04 LTS is available for free for personal use on up to three machines, or through paid subscriptions on the public cloud with Ubuntu Pro premium images.

-ESM for Ubuntu 16.04 LTS will be available from April 2021, free for personal use (you need to set up an UbuntuOne account) on up to three machines or through an Ubuntu Advantage subscription.
+ESM for Ubuntu 16.04 LTS is available, free for personal use (you need to set up an UbuntuOne account) on up to three machines or through an Ubuntu Advantage subscription.

 I have a UA subscription, how do I activate ESM?

-If you have an Ubuntu Advantage subscription, log into ubuntu.com/advantage to get your activation token and activate ESM on your machines directly.
+If you have an Ubuntu Advantage subscription, log into ubuntu.com/pro to get your activation token and activate ESM on your machines directly.

 Download Ubuntu 16.04 LTS